Welcome to the Haleakala National Park

 Basic Visit Recommendations

 Plan on spending at least two hours in the Park to drive up to the Summit and back to the entrance, longer if you plan to hike or attend natural or cultural history programs.
 One could spend all day or a few minutes enjoying the pools and scenic beauty of Kipahulu.
 Take time out to visit the ranger station, take a short hike, or plan a picnic.
-If you have other activities planned on a day, like snorkeling or sailing at Kai Kanani or elsewhere, then it may be better to plan the national park visit for another day.
-You would do well to dedicate one full day to exploring this natural beauty.

 The weather at Haleakala is unpredictable; be prepared for cold wind, heavy rain, and hot sunshine.
 No dining or vending facilities are available in the Park, so plan your visit wisely.
 Also remember that there are no gas stations in or near the Park.
 Think Ahead!
 Persons with heart or respiratory problems and pregnant women should check with their doctor before coming to the Park, given the reduced oxygen at high elevation.